 Veggie Breakfast Sandwich

-The concept of efficiencies appeals to me.
-Sleep is also important to me.
-Combining these two, I love preparing breakfast the night before the days I travel into the office to see clients.
-There’s no better feeling than hitting the snooze button.
+In addition to efficiency, sleep is also important to me.
+As a result of combining these two, I prepare breakfast the night before I go into the office for meetings with clients.
 You’re going to love it!
-The scones don’t taste as good as the ones I make the night before, but they are close.
-And if it means less hassle and time on the day of, I am available!
-Simply microwave for 1-2 minutes and you’re good to go.
+The scones aren’t as good as those I prepare the night before, but they’re close.
+If it means less hassle and time on the day of, I’m available!
+Just microwave it for one or two minutes, and you’re good to go!

-For some reason, I’ve gotten into such a rut when it comes to making breakfast the day before.
-Every fall and winter, it’s either oatmeal or overnight oats.
-The toppings change occasionally, but the base is always the same.
-While I was brainstorming a back-to-school recipe, I searched for make-ahead breakfast inspiration and found that burritos and sandwiches appeared to be the most popular results.
+There has been a rut I’ve fallen into when it comes to making breakfast the next day.
+Each fall and winter, I usually make either oatmeal or overnight oats.
+The toppings change occasionally, but the base stays the same.
+I searched for make-ahead breakfast inspiration when brainstorming a back-to-school recipe and discovered burritos and sandwiches were the most popular options.

-We have just the sandwich for you.
-This Veggie breakfast sandwich combines tangy goat cheese, a fried egg yolk, and spinach wilted with smoky red pepper sauce.
-This was everything I needed to know!
-Now that I had some time, I decided to experiment with freezing breakfast sandwiches in advance.
+The vegetarian breakfast sandwich combines tangy goat cheese, a fried egg yolk, and spinach wilted in smoky red pepper sauce.
+It was exactly what I had been looking for!
+As I had some time now, I decided to freeze breakfast sandwiches ahead of time.

-I also appreciate the fact that they can be customized to make them your own.
-Maybe you would like to add some bacon or sausage or veggie sausage to tickle your taste buds.
+It’s also nice to know that you can customize them to your liking.
+Perhaps you’d like to add some bacon, sausage, or veggie sausage to tickle your taste buds.
 Maybe you prefer regular toast over English muffins.
-Just follow the instructions here and you can easily customize the dish.
-Additionally, it adds a little bit more substance to an egg and cheese breakfast, although if that sounds like your cup of tea, go for it!
-They’re very filling and satisfying and keep me going longer than oatmeal!
+Moreover, it adds a little bit more substance to an egg and cheese breakfast, although if that sounds like your cup of tea, you can go ahead and do it!
+Unlike oatmeal, they keep me full for a long time!

 Is there any type of vegetable I can use?

-You can use a variety of vegetable combinations for the vegetable element of my Freezer Ready Breakfast Sandwiches, including spinach, onion, broccoli, and even corn and zucchini bread.
-Using fresh vegetables, sauté them down for a few minutes before stirring them into the eggs to remove some of the moisture.
-Don’t let your breakfast sandwiches become soggy.
+As for the vegetable element of my Freezer Ready Breakfast Sandwiches, you can use spinach, onion, broccoli, corn bread, or even kale and zucchini bread.
+Prepare the breakfast sandwiches by sautéing fresh vegetables for a few minutes before adding them to the eggs.
+Don’t let the vegetables become soggy.

 You may also like:

-• Toasting the buns before assembling the sandwich makes it more sturdy (and less soggy) when reheated.
-I strongly recommend it.
+• Putting the buns in the toaster and toasting them before building sandwiches makes them more sturdy (and less soggy) when reheated.

 Veggie Breakfast Sandwich